-- 2.1 The application site relates to land at Cwrt Malle, Llangynog, Carmarthen, SA33 5BN.
-The site's What3Words address is: ///mealtime.training.kindest. - 2.2 Cwrt Malle comprises an established agricultural unit located within Llangynog.
-The area is predominately agricultural in nature; with a mix of livestock and arable farming within the application site's vicinity. - 2.3 The application site lies to the south west of the large farm complex at Cwrt Malle. - 2.4 There are no non-associated residential properties within close proximity to the application site. - 2.5 OS and aerial views of the application and its context are provided below within Figures 1 and 2:
+- 2.1 The application site relates to land at Poplar Tree Farm, Pinged, Pembrey, Llanelli.
+The site's What3Words address is: ///transmitted.beads.prelude. - 2.2 Poplar Tree Farm comprises an established agricultural unit located within Pinged.
+The area is predominately agricultural in nature; with a mix of poultry and livestock farming within the application site's vicinity. - 2.3The application site lies to the west of the A484 running north-south from Kidwelly to Penbrey.
+Access to the site is gained directly from the A484 and B4317.

+- 2.4 There are no non-associated residential properties within close proximity to the application site. - 2.5 OS and aerial views of the application and its context are provided below within Figures 1 and 2: